 210.38 DEPARTMENT EMPLOYEES SUBJECT TO A COURT ORDER.
 When a Department employee is the subject of a court order such as a Temporary Restraining Order, Emergency Protective Order or Order to Show Cause, the court may restrict the employee's activities and/or require the employee to perform some action.
 In either situation, the court order may conflict with the employee's duty assignment.
 Though the Department generally concerns itself only with the duty-related activities of its employees, violation of a court order, even if the order is unrelated to the person's employment, may result in disciplinary action.
 Therefore, it is imperative that the Department is made aware of an employee who is the subject of any court order.
 This will assist in ensuring that the employee is able to comply with the order as well as protect the Department and City from civil liability.
-In addition, the Department needs to be aware of an employee who obtains a court order against another Department employee as this may affect workplace efficiency.
+In addition, the Department employee as this may affect workplace efficiency.